Summer Research Scholarship

 The awards are open to undergraduate, post baccalaureate, or graduate students in good academic standing who are enrolled in, or plan to pursue, one of the following:

-To be eligible for either, applicants must express an interest in a STEM major or teacher preparation program but need not be enrolled in a specific program at the time of application.
-Students must propose a basic or applied STEM or STEM education research project that address one or more of NASA’s research priorities, and must have a plan to carry out research plans under close guidance of a WWU faculty member.
+To be eligible for either, applicants must be a U.S. Resident, continuing student in the fall of 2024 and must express an interest in a STEM major or teacher preparation program but need not be enrolled in a specific program at the time of application.
+Students must propose a basic or applied STEM or STEM education research project that addresses one or more of NASA’s research priorities, and must have a plan to carry out research plans under close guidance of a WWU faculty member.
 No previous research experience is necessary, and students proposing new research projects are encouraged to apply, under the guidance of a faculty mentor.

 Expectations